carpentries-incubator/managing-computational-projects/_episodes/02-motivation.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

-## Why are we thinking about coding in biomedical and life sciences?
+## Why Are We Thinking about Computation and Data Science in Biomedical and Life Sciences?

 <img src="https://zenodo.org/record/3678226/files/ReproducibleJourney.jpg" alt="drawing" width="500"/>